particledatagroup/api/README.md

 published by the  Particle Data Group (PDG) in the *Review of Particle Physics*.

-**Please note: This software is a beta release and is still under active development.
+**PLEASE NOTE: This software is a beta release for testing and is still under active development.
 The data provided by the present version should not be used in any scientific publications without careful checking of every single data item retrieved from the PDG API.**